digital-product-jam-2024/.github/profile/README.md

 - Alignment with the design prototype (if any)
 - Alignment with overall product goals (if any)

+**NOTE**: Remember, this is primarily a practical course with work done in teams.
+This is reflected in the overal grading structure for the course.
+The grading was discussed in lesson one, and you can [see the full details here](https://docs.google.com/presentation/d/1er2CK3IMQKCCnFJOrs3vV4koh1z7sZ4uvGJmKXb-Z7Q/edit#slide=id.g2a8bfd8d90c_0_325).

 ## Setup

 You can see all the required software setup for the course in the [Setup Guide](https://github.com/digital-product-jam-2024/course/blob/main/reference/setup.md).